 - Ork graffiti is brutal and quick.
 They aren’t artists per se, but they do love disrespecting things.
-Orks do a lot of territorial and klan markings, using a mix of ork glyphs and large, blocky letters with broad shapes and 90-degree angles.
+Orks do a lot of territorial and clan/kultur markings, using a mix of ork glyphs and large, blocky letters with broad shapes and 90-degree angles.
 Orks would probably do a lot of tags and Throw-ups, maybe some stencils.
 Since Orks are all about doing whatever the hell they want when they aren’t rebelling, it’d be interesting to see stencils that call for conformity or following the rules.
-Or maybe something inspired by Shepard Fairey’s Ironic “OBEY” design.
+Or maybe something inspired by Shepard Fairey’s iconic “OBEY” design.

 - Tau graffiti will be messaging that emphasizes the individual’s freedom over the greater good, probably speaking out against the Ethereals, or for the suffrage of enslaved species.
 Because disobedience may relatively new to them, I imagine their graffiti will be mostly tags and messages of disobedience rather than more elaborate art.